xrai-lib/xai-texture/src/xai/README.md

 ## Usage

-To use this script, specify the model choice (1 for Deeplab, 2 for FCN), and call the `analyse_GLCM` function.
+To use this script, specify the model choice (1 for Deeplab, 2 for FCN, 3 for UNet), and call the `analyse_GLCM` function for (Deeplabv3 and FCN), and `analyze_GLCM_Unet` function for Unet.
 The script will compute GLCM properties for the original image and feature maps obtained from the chosen model and save the results to a CSV file.

-## Dependencies

-The script requires the following Python libraries:
-- numpy
-- matplotlib
-- mahotas
-- skimage
-- torch
-- PIL
-- torchvision
-- os

 Additionally, the `config` module and `utils.py` script are imported to access paths, configurations, and utility functions relevant to the project.